1982–83 North West Counties Football League

 The 1982–83 North West Counties Football League was the first in the history of the North West Counties Football League, a football competition in England.
-Teams were divided into three divisions.
+The League was formed from a merger between the Cheshire County League and the Lancashire Combination.

+The league comprised three divisions with clubs allocated to them based on a grading of their ground's facilities and their finishing positions over the previous two seasons.
+There was additionally the League Challenge Cup knockout competition open to all clubs and a reserves team section.

 Division One

-The division featured 20 new teams: